melintea/upml/README.spin.md

 - you can verify multiple temporal formulas at once with TLC but only one at a time with spin; although you can consider aggregating multiple LTL formulas into one until it becomes impossible to read it.
 - no ```timeout``` equivalent in TLA+ to get out of a deadlock.
+- PlusCal has weak & strong fairness builtin.
+  Spin has only weak fairness builtin; strong fairness has to be defined via LTL/never claims.

 As an comparative example, here is the Dekker algorithm implemented in:
 - [Promela](https://spinroot.com/spin/Man/Manual.html)